A voice for

 • What practitioners say

-Stress response: Ashwagandha is considered a primary herb for supporting ‘generalised adaptation syndrome’ as described by the stress pioneer Hans Selye.
+Ashwagandha is considered a primary herb for supporting ‘generalised adaptation syndrome’ as described by the stress pioneer Hans Selye.
 It will improve mental capacity and resilience during the stress and help with the recovery phase afterwards.

-Muscle tissue: Ashwagandha both reduces inflammation and strengthens muscle tone.
+Ashwagandha both reduces inflammation and strengthens muscle tone.
 It is traditionally applied to muscle weakness, low body weight, emaciation, anaemia, post-convalescent weakness and athletic exertion, and for slow developing children and the elderly.
 It is used to support smooth muscle organs as well, as a heart tonic, and uterine tonic.

-Immunity: Ashwagandha can strengthen a weakened immune system and protect it from becoming depleted from immunosuppressive drugs or lifestyle.
+Ashwagandha can strengthen a weakened immune system and protect it from becoming depleted from immunosuppressive drugs or lifestyle.
 It also improves white blood cell counts.
-Ashwagandha has for long been used for chronic inflammatory and arthritic conditions, and as a support in cancer.
+Ashwagandha has long been used for chronic inflammatory and arthritic conditions, and as a support in cancer.

-Reproductive: Ashwagandha improves sperm motility, sperm count and poor sexual performance in men.
+Ashwagandha improves sperm motility, sperm count and poor sexual performance in men.
 For the female reproductive system, ashwagandha is used in menstrual imbalances caused by a deficient condition with an aggravation of vata and uterine spasms including dysmenorrhoea, amenorrhoea and weakness.

-Endocrine: Ashwagandha is used to regulate thyroid activity, helping both hypo- and hyperthyroidism.
+Ashwagandha is used to regulate thyroid activity, helping both hypo- and hyperthyroidism.

 • Research